atoates/router_logger/README.md

 A comprehensive logging and monitoring system for Teltonika RUT200 routers with centralized data collection, visualization, and reporting capabilities.

+## 📚 Documentation

+See `docs/README.md` for the documentation index.

 ## 🎯 Features

 - **Real-time Telemetry Collection**: MQTT and HTTPS endpoints for RUT200 data ingestion